Infertility in men

 - Genetic testing to identify sperm DNA fragmentation, chromosomal defects, or genetic diseases

 Treatment for male infertility should first address any underlying medical conditions that may be contributing to fertility problems.
 Drug therapy may be used to treat hormonal disorders.
 Surgery may be used to repair varicoceles and correct any obstructions in the reproductive tract.

 If fertility issues remain unresolved, intracytoplasmic sperm injection (ICSI) is commonly used in combination with in vitro fertilization (IVF) to achieve pregnancy when male infertility is a factor.
 ICSI involves injecting a single sperm into an egg obtained through IVF.
 The fertilized egg is then implanted back into the woman.
 Pregnancy success rates depend on many different factors.

 Infertility is the failure of a couple to become pregnant after one year of regular, unprotected intercourse.
 About a third of infertility problems are due to female infertility, and another third are due to male infertility.
 In the remaining cases, infertility affects both partners or the cause is unclear.
-[For information about female infertility, see In-Depth Report #22: Infertility in women.]

 The Male Reproductive System

 The male reproductive system creates sperm that is manufactured in the seminiferous tubules within each testicle.
 The head of the sperm contains the DNA, when combined with the egg's DNA, will create a new individual.
 The tip of the sperm head is the portion called the acrosome, which enables the sperm to penetrate the egg.
 The mid-section contains mitochondria, which supply the energy the tail needs to move.
 The tail moves with whip-like movements back and forth to propel the sperm towards the egg.
 The sperm have to reach the uterus and the fallopian tube in order to fertilize a woman's egg.